bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-stargan-unified-generative-adversarial-networks-for-multi-domain-image-to-image-translation.md

 **Paper ID: 52**

+**Guidelines:**

-**Guidelines:** Implement the GAN model suggested by the paper no need to compare against other baseline models
+1. Implement the GAN model suggested by the paper no need to compare against other baseline models
+2. Implement it using Keras/Tensorflow framework